CRAWFORD COUNTY LIBRARY DISTRICT

 Cards for Minors

-- A parent or legal guardian, providing his or her own Social Security Number must sign the application, if the applicant is 16 years old and under.
+A parent or legal guardian, must sign the application, and minor consent waiver if the applicant is 18 years old and under.

 Responsibility for Card

 The patron is responsible for ALL items checked out on their library card.
 A library card should be treated the same as a credit card.
 If a card is lost, stolen, or borrowed, the Patron is responsible for any items charged to their card.
 A patron is responsible for any use of their card if they loan it to someone else.
+Minors under the age of 18 may not use any library card but their own to check out items.
 A patron who owes the library money, may not use another person’s library card to check out materials.

 Expiration and Invalidation of Library Cards

-All library cards are valid for three (3) years from the date of issue except for temporary cards.
+All library cards are valid for one (1) year from the date of issue.
 Renewals follow the same procedure as that for a new card.
 A card may be invalidated at any time if the patron does not return materials when due, does not pay outstanding fees, or habitually abuses the library policies or materials.

 Privacy of Patrons